osisoft/Edge-Data-Store-Docs/content/opc-ua/opc-ua-data-source-configuration.md

    The adapter triggers an export operation after a successful connection to the OPC UA server when the data selection file does not exist in configuration directory.

-2. Copy the exported data selection JSON file from the directory or retrieve it using a REST API call.
+1. Copy the exported data selection JSON file from the directory or retrieve it using a REST API call.

-3. Optional: To avoid a potentially long and resource-intensive browse operation, create the data selection file manually.
+1. (Optional) To avoid a potentially long and resource-intensive browse operation, create the data selection file manually.
 Configure it before you configure the data source or push both in one configuration call together.

 ## Parameters for OPC UA data source